 If you’re a member of the Williams community seeking publicity for news or an event, please see our publicity information and guidelines.
 If you require assistance with a media interview, please call the director of media relations at 413.597.3401 or email email@example.com.

 Reporters should contact Director of Media Relations Mary Dettloff for assistance.
 Most college offices are open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 EST. The college switchboard 413.597.3131 and Campus Safety and Security (413.597.4444) are available 24 hours a day.

 For a complete listing of college departments, offices, programs, committees, and services, see the online A-Z Index.
 We have numerous faculty experts who can offer comment on a wide range of topics and we provide a list of fast facts about Williams.
-Please contact the Office of Communications (413.597.4277) for assistance with media inquiries.
+Please contact the Office of Communications (413.597.4277) for further assistance with media inquiries.

 Credentials are available in the Office of Communications (Hopkins Hall, 4th floor) for working reporters (staff or freelance) who provide a business card showing media affiliation and position or present a current recognized press card distributed by a media outlet.